mr7495/covid19/README.md

 **The  paper is available on:** https://doi.org/10.1016/j.imu.2020.100360

-If you liked pur paper, you can cite it by:.
+If you like our paper, you can cite it by:.
 ```
 @article{RAHIMZADEH2020100360,
 title = "A modified deep convolutional neural network for detecting COVID-19 and pneumonia from chest X-ray images based on the concatenation of Xception and ResNet50V2",